policy_title.png

 The School has a proactive policy concerning the use of illegal drugs and substances, alcohol and tobacco which is expressed in assemblies, tutor periods, Science lessons in order to:

-The detailed programme is coordinated by the Deputy Head Pastoral/Head of Prep in consultation with the Headmistress and relevant staff.
+The detailed programme is coordinated by the Deputy Head Pastoral/Head of Prep in consultation with the Head and relevant staff.
 It is taught through the Science curriculum, assemblies and PSHE.

 4.3 Relationships and Sex Education